 "+table_name+" WHERE id = %s", (id,))

-he select statement cannot be included in the batch statement, so it cannot be a part of the batch transaction.
+The select statement cannot be included in the batch statement, so it cannot be a part of the batch transaction.
 Just like MongoDB, This means that updates from other sessions not just the updates from this session could appear in the final display of the data.

 For the ReL Application